sdsc-ordes/kg-llm-interface/README.md

 docker-compose up --profile db,frontend
 ```

-If an external instance of ChromaDB is already running, set the correct values for CHROMA_URL and CHROMA_PORT in `.env`, then run:
+If an external instance of ChromaDB is already running, set the correct values for CHROMA_HOST and CHROMA_PORT in `.env`, then run:

 ```sh
 docker-compose up --profile frontend